TrackAddix Grand Prix Race Series

 Q) Can I sign up for the races at the track or do I have to pre-register?

-A) You MUST Pre-Register for the race events by FRIDAY at 12:00 NOON the day prior to the race event!
+A) You MUST Pre-Register for the race events by WEDNESDAY at 12:00 NOON the week of the race event!
 We DO NOT accept on-site sign-ups for the Race events.